meslamib/MS_ML_CPC/README.md

 # Perspective: Artificial intelligence for accelerated materials discovery in electrocatalysis
 ## Outline Summary
-1. Introduction: Employing data-driven methods for accelerated materials discovery
+1. Employing data-driven methods for accelerated materials discovery
 2. A review section on recent data-driven methods for electro-catalyst design
 3. Formulating an approach to speed up the materials discovery with machine learning
 4. Necessity for generating specialized data for specific reaction/catalyst
 5. Introducing Virtual Materials Intelligence (VMI) Labs as an open-source platform for collaborative research in materials discovery for clean energy applications
 ## Abstract
 ## 1. Introduction
 •	Motivation: AI methods have already developed in reasoning, learning, natural language processing, computer vision, and robotics.
-Extensive research is focused to develop such methods for virtual materials design, drug design and screening (Aspuru-Guzik, Alan, Roland Lindh, and Markus Reiher.
-ACS central science 4.2 (2018): 144-152., Duvenaud, David K., et al. Advances in neural information processing systems.
-2015.)
+Extensive research is focused to develop such methods for virtual materials design, drug design and screening (Aspuru-Guzik_2018, Duvenaud_2015)
-•	Availability of data, sophisticated algorithms for model training, and parallel processing have enabled us to employ data-driven methods to speed up the materials design/discovery (Jain, Anubhav, et al. "Commentary: The Materials Project: A materials genome approach to accelerating materials innovation."
-Apl Materials 1.1 (2013): 011002.)
-(Agrawal, Ankit, and Alok Choudhary.
-Apl Materials 4.5 (2016): 053208.).
-(Jha, Sunil Kr, et al. "Renewable energy: Present research and future scope of Artificial Intelligence."
-Renewable and Sustainable Energy Reviews 77 (2017): 297-317.
-Gómez-Bombarelli, Rafael, et al. ACS central science 4.2 (2018): 268-276., Sanchez-Lengeling, Benjamin, and Alán Aspuru-Guzik.
-Science 361.6400 (2018): 360-365.)
+•	Availability of data, sophisticated algorithms for model training, and parallel processing have enabled us to employ data-driven methods to speed up the materials design/discovery (Jain_2013, Agrawal_2016, Jha_2017, Gómez-Bombarelli_2018, Sanchez-Lengeling_2018)
-•	 quantum mechanical calculations based on density functional theory have been successful  in predicting activity, selectivity and stability of catalyst materials for applications in energy storage and conversion devices (fulfilling the requirements in terms of cost and lifetime) (Eslamibidgoli, Mohammad J., et al. "How theory and simulation can drive fuel cell electrocatalysis."
-Nano Energy 29 (2016): 334-361.)
+•	 quantum mechanical calculations based on density functional theory have been successful  in predicting activity, selectivity and stability of catalyst materials for applications in energy storage and conversion devices (fulfilling the requirements in terms of cost and lifetime) (Eslamibidgoli_2016)
-•	However, DFT methods are limited to approaching the self-consistency challenge in electrocatalysis due to complexity of electrode-electrolyte interface and its immense parameter space (Eslamibidgoli, Mohammad J., and Michael H. Eikerling.
-"Approaching the self-consistency challenge of electrocatalysis with theory and computation."
-Current Opinion in Electrochemistry 9 (2018): 189-197.)
+•	However, DFT methods are limited to approaching the self-consistency challenge in electrocatalysis due to complexity of electrode-electrolyte interface and its immense parameter space (Eslamibidgoli_2018)
 o	Electrode region: structure, shape and composition of material; Interfacial region: water structure, adsorbed species, surface charging; Electrolyte region: pH, ion distribution, reactant distribution o	Main challenges: (1) construct continuous path for potential between metal bulk and electrolyte bulk; across all components, layers and interface; DFT functionals (qm and classical) describe bulk properties well; coupling of regions at interfaces: not well represented in interface functionals (functionals for adsorbates, functionals for surface solvent layers…); is it possible at all to do this completely self-consistently from first principles or will there have to be some layer of empirical input?
-Example: oxide layer formation at Pt… Illustration: inability to reproduce non-linear charging relation of Pt in computational approach (would need reactivity DFT to handle oxide coverage as a function of potential);
-(2) controlling potential in DFT: theoretically impossible, as absolute potential does not exist; practically: need reference point or reference electrode – introducing further complications, but can be worked out… o	what are the main attributes describing the catalyst activity and stability and how to compute them with a reasonable level of approximation?
+Example: oxide layer formation at Pt… Illustration: inability to reproduce non-linear charging relation of Pt in computational approach (would need reactivity DFT to handle oxide coverage as a function of potential); (2) controlling potential in DFT: theoretically impossible, as absolute potential does not exist; practically: need reference point or reference electrode – introducing further complications, but can be worked out… o	what are the main attributes describing the catalyst activity and stability and how to compute them with a reasonable level of approximation?
 o	system size exponentially scales the computational cost of DFT-based approaches o	Moreover, addressing the complexity of space (particle size, shape, composition effects, etc.) specially at the interface, as well, statistical averaging over all possible configurations (surface vs bulk) at the electrolyte side is not feasible from first-principles methods alone
 •	Explain how AI models can address the challenges explained above in DFT calculations [we should be more cautious: there will be problems for which this will work (based on DFT alone) and problems for which it will not work (based on DFT alone; at least not in the near future …) and require input from phenomenological theory and/or experiment; can we identify the problems/systems falling into these different categories?
-It is a dream to have one approach for all; but that might not be a realistic expectation for the foreseeable future…] o	Statistical averaging is inherent property of machine learning models o	Dimensionality reduction methods (e.g. principal component analysis) can be used for finding the descriptor for catalyst activity of a certain reaction o	DFT-based neural network architecture along with monte-carlo simulations have been developed to simulate large scale systems (Artrith, Nongnuch, and Alexie M. Kolpak.
-"Understanding the composition and activity of electrocatalytic nanoalloys in aqueous solvents: A combination of DFT and accurate neural network potentials."
-Nano letters 14.5 (2014): 2670-2676.)
+It is a dream to have one approach for all; but that might not be a realistic expectation for the foreseeable future…] o	Statistical averaging is inherent property of machine learning models o	Dimensionality reduction methods (e.g. principal component analysis) can be used for finding the descriptor for catalyst activity of a certain reaction o	DFT-based neural network architecture along with monte-carlo simulations have been developed to simulate large scale systems (Artrith_2014)
 •	Datasets (training, validation and test sets) o	Cleaning process o	Size, classes, balance or imbalance (imbalance: challenging to train a classifier to predict)